veelckoo/MTGOBOT/README.txt

 Step1: find your MTGO Bot folder
 Step2: rightlick on start.bat and "edit"
 step3: edit the filepath to match the one on your system
+step4: go to the /pricelist folder and edit the packs.txt and cards.txt file to create your pricelist

 ***************